 - Demand: Grinding to a halt in some sectors and seeing explosive spikes in others

-- Supply-chain: Shortages and disruptions in the supply chain impacting both access to and cost of materials immediately (with likely significant medium-term effects)
+- Supply-chain: Shortages and disruptions in the supply chain impact both access to and cost of materials immediately (with likely significant medium-term effects)

 - Volatile pricing for key inputs: High volatility in oil prices, as well as in freight costs